-With expected changes to the tax code coming, utilizing tax-advantaged retirement plans is becoming even more attractive for highly compensated doctors.
-There are many different retirement plans for doctors that can be utilized.
-Typically, retirement plans for doctors will fall into two categories: plans available for employees, and plans for self-employed individuals.
-We will look at both sets of options and talk about how they can be utilized.
+Each employer has a different retirement plan for doctors that can be utilized.
+Typically, retirement plans for doctors will fall into two categories: plans available for W2 employees and plans for independent contractors or self-employed individuals.
+We will look at both sets of options and talk about the details of retirement plans for doctors.

 Retirement Plans for Doctors Who Are Employees

-Retirement plans for doctors who are employees of a hospital or group are going to be determined by the company.
+Retirement plans for physicians who are employees of a hospital, or group, are going to be determined by the company.
 Some employers may offer more than one retirement plan to pick from, but unless you are one of the decision makers for the company, you won’t have much say what the employer offers.
 You will simply have the option to enroll and participate in the plan provided or not.

 For-profit entities and non-profit entities have different plans available, based on the parts of the tax-code they are governed by.
 Ultimately the options are pretty much the same, but we will look at them all.

 Retirement Plans for Doctors at Hospitals

 If you are employed by a hospital, you will likely have access to a 403(b) retirement account.
 This is a retirement account offered by non-profit entities.
-Similar to the 401(k), which is commonly offered at for-profit companies.
+This is similar to the 401(k), which is commonly offered at for-profit companies.

 Believe it or not, most hospitals are non-profit businesses.
 How they maintain their non-profit status is a discussion for another day.